Neuroscience & Brain Health

 How Is a Neurodegenerative Specialist Different From a Neurologist?

-For patients searching online for a dementia specialist near me, they are often looking for precisely this level of specialized expertise.
+For patients searching online for a dementia specialist near me, they are often looking for precisely this level of specialized expertise — including behavioral symptoms and complex treatment planning.

 Conditions a Neurodegenerative Specialist Treats